Zwerd/ascii2hex/README.md

 # how to run
 That python code allow to convert ASCII string to hex in 2 type format, "%" or "\x", or other ones you need.
-You can select the format by using -p flag and specefie the pattern.
+You can select the format by using -p flag and specefie the pattern, the default it "%".

 # example
 ```